 TMDLs determine the total amount of those pollutants that a water body can handle and still be clean enough to meet water quality standards.
 An “impaired” designation begins a process that (1) develops a TMDL for the water body, (2) develops a plan for improving water quality, (3) having that plan approved by the Environmental Protection Agency, and (4) implementing that plan.
 To be eligible for implementation funding, the watershed must have a completed and approved plan for improvement.

-Currently, within the TJSWCD, TMDL funding is available in the Hardware River Watershed and the Tye River Watershed.
+Currently, within the TJSWCD, TMDL funding is available in the Hardware River Watershed, the Tye River Watershed, and the Goldmine Creek Watershed.
 Click here to find out what watershed you are in.

-Both of these TMDL watersheds are impaired due to bacterial (E. coli) contamination, so the implementation plan (and practices that are funded to improve water quality) target reductions in bacteria.
+These TMDL watersheds are impaired due to bacterial (E. coli) contamination, so the implementation plans (and practices that are funded to improve water quality) target reductions in bacteria.
 Funding in our TMDL Watersheds can help property owners replace or repair failing septic systems, and it can help farmers install agricultural practices such as fencing livestock from streams, developing alternative watering systems, and installing riparian buffers.

 For more information on local TMDLs:

 Hardware and North Fork Hardware River Water Quality Improvement Plan (public document)